 Proof of your identity, date of birth, and lawful status, ( if your name is different than the name on your identity document, you will need to bring additional proof of your legal name).
 Proof of your Social Security number and TWO DOCUMENTS to prove your principle address.
 Click here for a complete list of documents.

 You will need to show the examiner your divorce decree, marriage license, or other legal document showing your name has changed.
-You will also need to provide documents to prove your identity, date of birth, and lawful status, a document to prove your Social Security number, and TWO DOCUMENTS to prove your principal address.
+If you no longer have your driver license in your possession, you will need to provide documents to prove your identity, date of birth, and lawful status, and a document to prove your Social Security number.
+TWO DOCUMENTS are required to prove your principal address.
 For a complete list of documents, click here.

 There will be a $10 fee to make this change.

-Due to federal and state regulations, as of December 31, 2009, we will not be able to issue renewals/duplicates by mail until the applicant has applied in person one time.
 If your are out-of-state and need a temporary permit to extend your driver license, please either e-mail us or call 1-800-952-3696 or 605-773-6883.
+To renew or apply for replacement license online go to Renew Online or by Mail.

 To obtain a South Dakota driver license, you need to visit a South Dakota exam station and submit an application.
 You will need to take your out-of-state license and provide items from this list of documents.
 The application and the out-of-state license will be given to the examiner.
 The examiner will check to make sure you have valid driving privileges in all states, and you will be given a vision screening.
 When both are completed and passed, you will be issued a South Dakota license valid for five (5) years and charged a license fee.